clarevoyance/azureml-mlops/README.md

 ### Step 5: Swagger Documentation

-In this step, we will consume the deployed model using Swagger which will run on port 9000.
+In this step, we will consume the deployed model using Swagger which will run on port `9000`.
 The `swagger.json` that was generated from the ACI endpoint page has also been created in the same directory.
+After running the `swagger.sh` in the terminal, a docker container will be created and the default Swagger petstore json will be launched locally.
+We will change this to the `swagger.json` with `http://localhost:9000/swagger.json`.

+We can see that the input payload for executing the machine learning service.

 ![](images/ch5_0.png)